ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-row-data/index.md

 The grid works out what changes need to be applied to the grid using the following rules:

-- **IF** the ID for the new item doesn't have a corresponding item already in the grid **THEN** it's added as a new row to the grid.
+- If the ID for the new item doesn't have a corresponding item already in the grid then it's added as a new row to the grid.

-- **IF** the ID for the new item does have a corresponding item in the grid **THEN** compare the object references.
+- If the ID for the new item does have a corresponding item in the grid then compare the object references.
 If the object references are different, the row is updated with the new data, otherwise it's assumed the data is the same as the already present data.

-- **IF** there are items in the grid for which there are no corresponding items in the new data, **THEN** those rows are removed.
+- If there are items in the grid for which there are no corresponding items in the new data, then those rows are removed.

 - Lastly the rows in the grid are sorted to match the order in the newly provided list.